ThetaSinner/hc-nixos/README.md

 You are free to override the configuration, run with an embedded Lair keystore or even run multiple Holochain versions side by side.
 I've started adding NixOS tests to demonstrate some different ways of running Holochain and showing how to configure it.
-You may use the tests under `tests` as a reference if you want some hints on how to do this.
+You may use the tests under `tests` as a reference if you want some hints about how to do this.

 Please note that the tests are not intended to be secure or production ready.
-They are just a way to demonstrate how to configure Holochain in different ways.
-It's left to you to ensure that your Holochain configuration is appropriate for your use case.
+They are primarily for verification and to demonstrate how to configure Holochain in different ways.
+It's left to you to ensure that your Holochain configuration is appropriate for your use-case.

 ### Testing interactively with a VM